JYeoMJ/DevOps/README.md

 | `ibmcloud cr image-list` | Lists images in IBM Cloud Container Registry | `ibmcloud cr image-list` |
 | `ibmcloud cr image-rm` | Deletes one or more images from IBM Cloud Container Registry | `ibmcloud cr image-rm us.icr.io/mynamespace/myimage:latest` |

+## Introduction to Kubernetes

+Container orchestration automates the container lifecycle resulting in faster deployments, reduced errors, higher availability, and more robust security.

+Kubernetes is a highly portable, horizontally scalable, open-source container orchestration system with automated deployment and simplified management capabilities.

+### Kubernetes Architecture
+- Consists of a control plane and one or more worker planes.
+- A control plane includes controllers, an API server, a scheduler, and an etcd.
+- A worker plane includes nodes, a kubelet, container runtime, and kube-proxy.

+### Kubernetes Objects
+- Include Namespaces, Pods, ReplicaSets, Deployments, and Services.
+- Namespaces help in isolating groups of resources within a single cluster.
+- Pods represent a process or an instance of an app running in the cluster.
+- ReplicaSets create and manage horizontally scaled running Pods.
+- Deployments provide updates for Pods and ReplicaSets.
+- A service in Kubernetes is a REST object that provides policies for accessing the pods and cluster.

+### Kubernetes Capabilities
+Include automated rollouts and rollbacks, storage orchestration, horizontal scaling, automated bin packing, secret and configuration management, Ipv4/Ipv6 dual-stack support, batch execution, self-healing, service discovery, load balancing, and extensible design.

+### Kubernetes Services
+- ClusterIP provides Inter-service communication within the cluster
+- NodePort Service creates and routes the incoming requests automatically to the ClusterIP Service
+- External Load Balancer, or ELB, creates NodePort and ClusterIP Services automatically
+- External Name service represents external storage and enables Pods from different namespaces to talk to each other

+### Additional Kubernetes Concepts
+- Ingress is an API object that provides routing rules to manage external users' access to multiple services in a Kubernetes cluster
+- DaemonSet ensures that there is at least one copy of the pod on all nodes
+- StatefulSet manages stateful applications, manages Pod deployment and scaling, maintains a sticky identity for each Pod request and provides persistent storage volumes for your workloads
+- Job creates pods and tracks the Pod completion process; Jobs are retried until completed

 ## Kubernetes Architecture

 ### Cluster Management